ravikuril/SATbasedClassicalPlanning/README.md

 #Software [WAVE v.1]
-This is a SAT Solver for multiagent classical planning which takes MAPDDL as an input and gives steps wise optimal makespace plan.
+This is a SAT Solver for multiagent classical planning which takes MAPDDL as an input and gives step wise optimal makespace plan.
 It has two versions with SAT solver(MINISAT or GLUCOSE).
 All the standrad of the CoDMAP is followed.
 Currently it is using custom complier to parse the syntax of the MAPDDL.
 It supports two domains(blockword and Driverlog) of the CoDMAP.